IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Details about Skylink can be found here: https://github.com/IBM-Bluemix/skylink

-Skylink is a sample application that lets you connect a DJI drone aircraft to the IBM Cloud with near realtime image analysis leveraging IBM Cloudant, OpenWhisk, IBM Watson, and Alchemy Vision.
+Skylink is a sample application that lets you connect a DJI drone aircraft to the *IBM Cloud* with near realtime image analysis leveraging *IBM Cloudant, OpenWhisk, IBM Watson, and Alchemy Vision*.

 # Learning more